 Windsor sits on the southern tip of Ontario, and as one of Canada’s best destinations, this mid-sized city never paused in exposing its rich heritage, multi-cultural background, colorful traditions, local culinary, and awe-inspiring attractions to people coming in different parts of the globe.
-Windsor is able to satisfy varying tastes, as this city has an exciting line-up of holiday ideas that involve stunning landscapes, historic districts, busy commercial areas and dining spots.
-Coupled with welcoming locals and tourist-friendly amenities, Windsor is the ultimate escape for families, lovers or single traveler.
+Windsor can satisfy varying tastes, as this city has an exciting line-up of holiday ideas that involve stunning landscapes, historic districts, busy commercial areas, and dining spots.
+Coupled with welcoming locals and tourist-friendly amenities, Windsor is the ultimate escape for families, lovers, or single travelers.

-Windsor is a very historical place and it is able to preserve its important structures and relevant figures to the delight of historical buffs visiting the city.
-Willistead Manor, an imposing mansion in the heart of a 15-acre lovely park, never fails to draw crowd.
+Windsor is a very historical place and it can preserve its important structures and relevant figures to the delight of history buffs visiting the city.
+Willistead Manor, an imposing mansion in the heart of a 15-acre lovely park, never fails to draw a crowd.
 Along Sandwich Street, there’s the Mackenzie Hall that once served as a courthouse, execution point, and jail.
-Structures such as these, alongside museums such as Serbian Heritage Museum, Windsor Community Museum, and Art Gallery of Windsor, are important to see to fully understand the city’s past and how relevant the old days are in honing its future.
+Structures such as these, alongside museums such as the Serbian Heritage Museum, Windsor Community Museum, and Art Gallery of Windsor, are important to see to fully understand the city’s past and how relevant the old days are in honing its future.

 Most of the visitors going to Windsor will not pass-up the city’s casinos, most especially the Ceasars Windsor which is the biggest among the casinos and the most popular one at that, thanks to its tax-free feature.
-For entertainment, there’s The Chrysler Theater, Capitol Theater and Windsor Symphony Orchestra.
-The shopping scene is hard to beat, most especially that the shops are of varied offerings ranging from ethnic products and antique finds, to modern piece and upscale kind.
-Found here are Windsor Crossing Premium Outlets, Windsor Tunnel Duty Free Shop, and Devonshire to name a few.
+For entertainment, there’s The Chrysler Theater, Capitol Theater, and Windsor Symphony Orchestra.
+The shopping scene is hard to beat, most especially that the shops are of varied offerings ranging from ethnic products and antique finds, to modern pieces and upscale kind.
+Found here are Windsor Crossing Premium Outlets, Windsor Tunnel Duty-Free Shop, and Devonshire to name a few.